 - Decrease web development costs

-Personally, I don’t know any professional that would pass up those benefits.
+Personally, I don’t know any professional who would pass up those benefits.
 (Myself included!)

 I’ve spent a decade delivering and refining my comprehensive WordPress Training program.
-Each of our instructors is personally trained by me and use my specific training methods.
+Each of our instructors is personally trained by me and uses my specific training methods.

 Wondering what it will really take for your website to rank high in search results?
 As an expert in SEO, Rachel has answers to your questions about Search Engine Optimization.

 Melanie Mann serves as the leader of our website management and training team.
 She joined our website management team in 2021 and quickly began getting results for her clients with her SEO expertise.
 She has an M.S. in Development Economics, with experience in academia, international business, and the nonprofit world.
 We believe every business needs someone with Melanie’s energy and spirit in their corner.
 With an eye on maximizing your unrealized business potential, she will champion your ideas with data-driven outcomes.

 Eve Peratopoulos is dedicated to website management and comprehensive website development.
 In addition to her WordPress expertise, she excels in solving coding problems that require programming knowledge.
 She is passionate about programming because it is a powerful tool for practical problem-solving.
 The rest of us turn to Eve whenever we are dealing with an advanced coding problem in our client websites.
 We admire her use of creative problem-solving to fix complicated website problems quickly.

 Craig Chadwell brings 25 years of experience in website development and more than 100 websites built and modified to EJ&A. With his marketing, journalism, and graphics background, Craig has the skills to make your online presence attractive as well as functional.
 His common-sense approach helps you put your best digital foot forward without needless complications.